PRIVACY AND SECURITY POLICY

 Collection of Personal Information

-HSBC may also work with third parties (such as Doubleclick, Yahoo!, Nielsen//NetRatings and WebTrends) to research certain usage and activities on parts of our web site on our behalf.
-Doubleclick, Yahoo!, Nielsen//NetRatings and WebTrends use technologies such as spotlight monitoring, web beacons and "cookies" etc to conduct this research.
+HSBC may also work with third parties including data management agencies and ad networks (such as Tealium, Adobe, Doubleclick, Facebook, Nielsen//NetRatings, WebTrends, The Trade Desk, Google, Yahoo!, Eloqua and LinkedIn) to research certain usage and activities on parts of our web site on our behalf.
+Tealium, Adobe, Doubleclick, Facebook, Nielsen//NetRatings, WebTrends, The Trade Desk, Google, Yahoo!, Eloqua, Dun & Bradstreet and LinkedIn use technologies such as spotlight monitoring, web beacons and cookies to collect information for this research.
 The information collected through technologies such as cookies, spotlight tags and web beacons etc are used to find out more about our users, including user demographics and behaviour and usage patterns, for more accurate reporting and to improve the effectiveness of our marketing.
 Information recorded through the use of these devices are aggregated and then shared with us.
-No personally identifiable information about you is collected or shared by Doubleclick, Yahoo!, Nielsen//NetRatings and WebTrends with HSBC as a result of this research.
+As part of the information that we share with them, we may share your advertising identifier and "installation event" (which means the data in relation to when you first install or use this site).
+No personally identifiable information about you is collected or shared with HSBC by Tealium, Adobe, Doubleclick, Facebook, Nielsen//NetRatings, WebTrends, The Trade Desk, Google, Yahoo!, Eloqua, Dun & Bradstreet and LinkedIn with HSBC as a result of this research.
 Should you wish to disable the cookies associated with these technologies such as spotlight tags and/or web beacons etc, you may do so by changing the setting on your browser.
 However, you may not be able to enter certain part(s) of our website, including HSBC Internet Banking.